wiris/html-integrations/demos/README.md

 - [Comming soon] `React`
 - [Comming soon] `Angular`

+## Running tests

+Automatic test will be coming soon.

 ## Known bugs

 - `CKeditor5` has problems working with lerna, because the ck5 architecture prohibits having duplicate dependencies, but there is a temporal solution.